 This trend also makes it more difficult to address the key issues of gender and ethnic diversity.
 Our research found that almost all CEOs – 96% – are men, and only 7% of CEOs in North America and Europe are from an ethnic minority background.

 On gender diversity, one barrier to progress is the established route to the top for hotel CEOs.
-Looking at the data, it becomes clear that career in operations or finance is the most likely route to becoming a hotel CEO: today, 51% of CEOs have an operational or general management background, and 41% are finance professionals.
+Looking at the data, it becomes clear that a career in operations or finance is the most likely route to becoming a hotel CEO: today, 51% of CEOs have an operational or general management background, and 41% are finance professionals.
 However, on the executive committee, 89% of operations professionals are male.
 As more than half of CEOs are previous operators, and the vast majority of operators are men, it is clear why women find it hard to secure CEO positions.
 Looking ahead, hotels must work to redress this balance, making operational roles more accessible to women and those with childcare commitments, and prioritising hiring CEOs from outside the operations function.

 With all this in mind, how can hotel businesses attract the best talent to provide varied insight and drive innovation?
 Our report provides five recommendations: